 Growing puppies, nursing mothers, and active dogs need a higher caloric intake per pound.
-Working dogs may require more calories even than puppies during their fastest growth spurts.
+Working dogs may require more calories than puppies during their fastest growth spurts.

-Pitbull Rottweiler German Shepherd mix Exercise Requirements
+Pitbull Rottweiler German Shepherd mix Exercise Requirements.

-Your crossbred will require two hours or more of daily exercise as an adult.
+Your hybrid will require two hours or more of daily exercise as an adult.
 Part of your routine should include a review of basic obedience mixed with advanced training.
 Activities like agility are shortcuts for incorporating mental enrichment and physical exertion in one session.

 Growing puppies should get five minutes of daily physical exercise for each month of age.
-Your focus with a pup should be training and socialization.
+Your focus with a pup should be on training and socialization.

-Pitbull Rottweiler German Shepherd mix Training
+Pitbull Rottweiler German Shepherd mix Training.

-Training of any dog should begin within days of when you bring it home.
+Training of any dog should begin within days when you bring it home.
 Puppies can take in education even as early as eight weeks old.

 Your Pitbull Rottweiler German Shepherd mix will be a large and self-assured dog, so, ideally, you should establish your authority when he is still young and tiny.